adamfowleruk/mljs/webserver/README.md

 - On Windows, go to http://nodejs.org/download/ and install Node.js
 - On Mac, either do brew install node OR download from the above link
 - On Linux, either download from the above link, or follow instructions here: https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager
+ - WARNING: open a terminal and login as root first using 'su -'
+ - WARNING: Also be sure to install build tools by doing this before installing nodejs: sudo yum install -y gcc-c++ make

 This will give you the runtime files and the npm utility for installing modules.